IRISH GOODBYE – English Lyrics

 Look what you made me do

-➔ The phrase uses the past simple tense to indicate a completed action in the past, specifically what someone caused the speaker to do.
+➔ The phrase uses the past simple tense to indicate a completed action in the past, as in "you made me do".

 -